 Multicell storms may produce heavy rainfall that triggers street or flash flooding, gusty winds, frequent thunder and lightning, and reduced visibility.
 These cells can also support hail and brief tornadoes.

-These are a type of multi-cell thunderstorms, or can also be a multi-cell line of showers that are often accompanied by “squalls” or brief periods of high wind and heavy rain.
-These types of showers and thunderstorms tend to pass quickly and less prone to producing tornadoes – but not impossible.
+These are a type of multi-cell thunderstorms or can also be a multi-cell line of showers that are often accompanied by “squalls” or brief periods of high wind and heavy rain.
+These types of showers and thunderstorms tend to pass quickly and are less prone to producing tornadoes – but not impossible.